midimurphdesigns/musixchange-client/README.md

 # Musicschange fullstack project by Kevin Murphy

-## An App to facilitate the buying and selling of used music gear
+## Buying and sell used music gear

 The live version of this app can be found here: http://peaceful-northcutt-624dc5.netlify.com/